Skip over main navigation

 Staff

-The core Shape team work across various areas of delivery, supported by a range of leading consultants, associates and contractors working to fulfil our aims.
+The Shape team work across various areas of delivery, supported by a range of leading consultants, associates and contractors working to fulfil our aims.

 David Hevey